johnweghorst/home-network-simulated-lab/README.md

 That’s all for the DNS server.
 We’ll set up the switch now so we can start using ping to verify connectivity.

 # Switch configuration
 Perform the same basic set up steps on the switch as we did the router.
 After, we’ll configure the VLANs and the trunks on the switch, one to the router and one to our WLC, then add our wired connections to their respective VLANs.
 We will also set up the switch’s SVI (switched virtual interface) so we can connect with SSH over the network.
 This will require adding a default gateway to the router as well.
 It is best practice to change the native VLAN to an unused VLAN.
-For the WLC, the native vlan must be the management VLAN.
+For the WLC, the trunk native vlan must be the management VLAN as this is one of the limitations of Packet Tracer.
 SSH configuration will be shown again for redundancy and because it is a crucial step.
 From global config mode:

 ```
 vlan 10